"I have a message: Lt. Col... Henry Blake's plane... was shot down... over the Sea of Japan. It spun in. There were no survivors."

 - McLeaned also almost could've been called "Hagmaned".
 During the famous "Who Shot J.R.?" cliffhanger after the second season, Larry Hagman went into protracted renegotiations, holding out for more money.
 He ultimately re-signed, but they could've easily killed J.R. off if he didn't.

 - When Ryan Cooley wanted to return to school, the writers on Degrassi decided the best way to do this was to have J.T.
 Yorke (his character) stabbed in the back and killed.
 Driving several characters to different forms of depression over it.
-This wasn't out of animosity as just death of a friend was not a trauma the series covered yet.
-Well, not covered well.
+This wasn't out of animosity; the death of a friend was not a trauma the series had properly covered yet.

 - On Dexter, Julie Benz's character Rita is killed off at the end of season 4.
 In what may have been a surprise move, Benz stars in a new show, No Ordinary Family, which started the season after Rita was killed.
 You're left to your own opinion about the artistic choices, but there was no hint of antagonism between Benz and the Dexter crew, and she's made at least one flashback appearance so it's a pretty clear "Type 1" McLeaning.
 It certainly was dramatic.